NooranTarek/Redhat-LINUX-/README.md

 ![1](https://github.com/NooranTarek/Redhat-LINUX-/blob/main/q4_pt4.png?raw=true)

 a.
 Remove dir11 in one-step.
 What did you notice?
 And how did you overcome that?
+--> i remove it using rm not rmdir beacuse dir11 not empty and addedd option -r to remove the directory and its content.
 <html></br></html>
---> i remove it using rm not rmdir beacuse dir11 not empty and addedd option -r to remove the directory and its content
 ![1](https://github.com/NooranTarek/Redhat-LINUX-/blob/main/q4_a.png?raw=true)

 b.
 Then remove dir12 using rmdir –p command.
 State what happened to the